El-Habs: El-Habs cave

-The cave hewn into the foot of the hill on which Horbat Zekharya stands and appears in the IAA survey as Site 148 (Ma‘arot Nizirim meaning: "Monks' Caves").
+The cave, hewn into the foot of the hill on which Horbat Zekharya stands, appears in the IAA survey as Site 148 (Ma'arot Nizirim meaning: "Monks' Caves").
 It is a complex of rock-hewn cavities, most likely serving as monastic chambers.
 In the entrance there is a courtyard, with an area of 40 square meters, under a bedrock ceiling, that is supported by a pillar.
-At least two branches of cavities are accessed from the courtyard, measuring up to 8 meters in length at between 1.5 to 1.8 in height.
+At least two branches of cavities are accessed from the courtyard, measuring up to 8 meters in length at between 1.5 and 1.8 in height.
 Some of the chambers feature rock-cut benches and crosses are incised on the walls.

 Bir es-Shami

 The water reservoir or Birkeh is located to the north of the monastic caves and appears in the IAA survey as Site 147 (Bir es-Shami).
 The reservoir has a rectangular shape, measuring 10 x 15 meters.
 It has a depth of 3 meters, its base is hewn in bedrock and built stones surviving up to three courses.
 The reservoir is accessed through a staircase.
 An of ashlar-built dam collects rainwater and prevents rocks from the valley to erode into the reservoir.
-To the northeast of the reservoir, the remains of a settlement spanning 5 dunams were reported by the IAA survey, including walls and pottery dated to the Byzantine period (4th-7th centuries CE).
+To the northeast of the reservoir, the remains of a settlement spanning 5 dunams were reported by the IAA survey, including walls and pottery dated to the Byzantine period (4th–7th centuries CE).